seanaroche/Investment-Calculator/README.md

 # Investment-Calculator
-A flask web application designed to calculate future value of investment
+A flask web application designed to calculate future value of investments

 ## About
 This application accepts user inputs for the following values: years, initial investment, annual rate of return(ROI), and annual contribution.
 The value of the investment after the given years is then calculated.